cgoettel/bible/README.md

 Use the above rules for formatting units (e.g., ft, m, years) as well.

 ##Numbers and units
 Numbers smaller than one hundred should generally be written out in longhand.
 Larger numbers should be written in Arabic numerals with a `\thinspace` delimiting thousands.
+However, if a sentence has both large and small values, be consistent, as in:

+> The king of Aram said, "Go!
+I will send a letter to the king of Israel."
+So he went and took 10&nbsp;talents of silver, 6000&nbsp;gold pieces, and 10&nbsp;changes of clothes with him.
+(2&nbsp;Kings&nbsp;5:5)

 Ages should always be written in Arabic numerals.